-The Economic Evaluation of Alternatives Model
+The Economic Evaluation of Alternatives (EEoA) Model

-The challenge for a public procurement official is to select a competing vendor that delivers the best combination of desired non-price attributes for each identical unit of a requirement (for example, 50 identical computers, or 20 identical drones, or two identical hospital ships, etc.), at affordable funding levels.
-The Economic Evaluation of Alternatives (EEoA) framework can be thought of as a multi-attribute sealed bid procurement auction that extends traditional price-only auctions to one in which competition among $j \in [1, m]$ vendors (bidders) takes place exclusively over bundles of $i \in [1, n]$ non-price characteristics or attributes (a{ij}).
+The challenge for our public procurement official is to select a competing vendor that delivers the best performance (combination of desired non-price attributes) for each identical unit of a requirement (e.g., 100 ventilators, or 50 computers, or 20 drones, or 2 hospital ships), at affordable funding levels.
+The EEoA framework can be thought of as a multi-attribute sealed bid procurement auction that extends traditional price-only auctions to one in which competition among $j \in [1, m]$ vendors (bidders) takes place exclusively over bundles of $i \in [1, n]$ non-price characteristics or attributes (a{ij}) .

 The EEoA model structures the problem as a two-stage optimization (see Figure 1).
-In the first stage, the public procurement official provides j competing vendors with the evaluation criteria, available funding, and the requirement (quantity demanded).5 Given the anticipated budget, B, and their respective production technologies and input costs, competing vendors offer their best possible non-price attribute packages bundled into each identical unit required.6 Note that the greater the funding available, the greater the available funding per unit, which allows vendors to bundle more of the desired attributes into each identical unit (e.g., better computers, drones, or ships).7
+In the first stage, the public procurement official provides j competing vendors with the evaluation criteria, available funding, and the requirement (quantity demanded).6 Given the anticipated budget, B, and their respective production technologies ("engineering production functions") and input costs, competing vendors offer their best possible non-price attribute packages bundled into each identical unit required.7 Note that the greater the funding available, the greater the available funding per unit, which allows vendors to bundle more of the desired attributes into each identical unit (e.g., better ventilators, computers, drones, ships).8